What is the process to find our information and to get started in one of the programs?

 We accept a wide variety of health insurance plans.
-By contacting our office by phone or filling out the required information on the NEW CLIENT PORTAL so that we can make sure that your insurance will cover the costs of your treatment.
+By contacting our office, we can make sure that your insurance will cover the costs of your treatment.

 You will be scheduled to first meet individually with a licensed substance abuse disorder counselor in person or via telehealth who will collect a clinical history to see if one of our programs is right for your current needs.
 You will be asked to provide a urine sample which we will arrange for your convenience.
 Do not worry about his requirement as we expect you will test positive for substances including opiates.